Grocers: Seize the Day!

 Curbside pickup is much easier in the spring and summer months than in the winter months.
 Not only will the cold have an impact, but the hazards of employees running to and from a customer’s car are risk factors that a grocer can’t easily mitigate.
 One slip and fall can change everything for a grocer and their pickup model.

-For grocery strategies, one size does not fit all.
+For grocery strategies, one size does not fit all

 As a 113-year-old company, we have survived and thrived through many challenges.
 We focus on the critical areas where engagement with a customer can be one of ease or one of disaster.
 We have spent years deploying these types of solutions and are continually improving both our products and our portfolio.

-Experience matters in a grocery partner.
+Experience matters in a grocery partner

 We can help any grocer at any stage of the process.
 We know it is an evolution.
 While we don’t pretend to be experts in everything, we certainly have the experts and experience to help.
-In addition to having the most extensive selection of automated pick-up solutions in the world, we have partnerships with organizations like Microsoft and Rakuten Ready, who can help accelerate your business.
+In addition to having the most extensive selection of automated pick-up solutions in the world, we have partnerships with organizations like Microsoft and Rakuten Ready, which can help accelerate your business.

-Still considering making a change?
+Still, considering making a change?
 There is no better time than the present to shift your strategy to better serve your customers.